globusonline/provision/doc/guide_compute_go.rst

 (although, if you have time, it doesn't hurt to work through the entire Quickstart)

 This guide also assumes that you have a GO account and that you are familiar, at least, with GO's web interface.
-If this is not the case, take a look at the `Globus Online Quickstart Guide <https://www.globusonline.org/quickstart/>`_
+If this is not the case, `sign up for a GO account <https://www.globusonline.org/SignUp>`_ and take a look at the `Globus Online Quickstart Guide <https://www.globusonline.org/quickstart/>`_

 The topology file